quiltedstars/summarizer_3000/README.md

 # The Summarizer 3000: _It's better than 2000_

 A Flask app to summarize PDF articles.
+This is a final project for a course I am in.
+I am not a professional.
+You probably shouldn't use this code.

 ## Purpose